Teameviral/Face-Recognition/README.md

 - Download the source code.
 - Unzip it and open it through any IDE.
 - Install all neccessary libraries to your system or any virtual environment.
-- Run the code as mentioned in the videos.
+- Run the code as i mentioned in these videos.
 - Enjoy...